The Sekimo Generic Format

 SGF was developed for storing multiple annotated linguistic corpus data and examining

 relationships between elements derived from different annotation layers.
-The format consists
+The format

-of a base layer, providing the structure of an SGF instance and global attributes that are
+of a base layer, providing the structure of an SGF instance and global attributes

 imported by the different annotation layers (cf. section “The base layer”).
 The use of